 Paper 3.
 Capturing contextual morality: applying game theory on smartphones.
 Niels van Berkel, Simo Hosio, Benjamin Tag, Jorge Goncalves.

 In order to build more fair Artificial Intelligence applications, a thorough understanding of human morality is required.
 Given the variable nature of human moral values, AI algorithms will have to adjust their behaviour based on the moral values of its users in order to align with end user expectations.
 Quantifying human moral values is, however, a challenging task which cannot easily be completed using e.g. surveys.
 In order to address this problem, we propose the use of game theory in longitudinal mobile sensing deployments.
 Game theory has long been used in disciplines such as Economics to quantify human preferences by asking participants to choose between a set of hypothetical options and outcomes.
 The behaviour observed in these games, combined with the use of mobile sensors, enables researchers to obtain unique insights into the effect of context on participant convictions.

 Challenges and lessons learned from implementing longitudinal studies for self-care technology assessment.
 Ana Vasconcelos, Inês Lopes, Jorge Ribeiro, Ana Correia de Barros.

-The workshop is planned to cover a half day.
-The workshop will start with a round of introduction by all attendees and a keynote speech.
-The organizers will then introduce the papers, after which the respective authors will present their work for 10-20 minutes.
-Following the presentations, all attendees will contribute to a group discussion on the work to identify the implications for the broader research agenda.
-One organizer will summarize and present the lessons learned from the ongoing discussions.
-We expect these findings to fuel dialogue over a joint dinner.
-A tentative schedule can be seen in the table below.
+The workshop covered a half day and started on September 9 at 14:00.
+The workshop started with a round of introduction by all attendees and a keynote speech.
+The organizers introduced the papers, after which the respective authors presented their work for 10-20 minutes.
+Following the presentations, all attendees contributed to a group discussion on the work to identify the implications for the broader research agenda.
+One organizer summarized and presented the lessons learned from the ongoing discussions.
+These findings fueled dialogue over a joint dinner.
+A picture from the workshop and the schedule can be seen below.

 PhD Student, University of Copenhagen